phrohdoh/oraide/README.md

 A collection of tools with the aim of lowering the barrier to entry for [OpenRA]-based game development.

+# ARCHIVED

+My personal life is changing and as a result I have less time than ever to spend on OpenRA.
+I _may_, at some unknown point in the future, come back to OpenRA for some time here and there.
+Please feel free to fork and continue this work without me.

+The codebase is not well tested and should probably be rewritten from scratch via TDD.
+This was a great learning experience and I hope one day it helps developers / game makers / modders / etc.

 ## Screenshots

 <details>